‘Puss caterpillars’: What are they and how dangerous are they?

 (WFLA/NEXSTAR) — They may look cute and cuddly but they’ve also been described as one of the most venomous creatures in the U.S. Ever heard of “puss caterpillars”?

-Measuring in around an inch long, the puss caterpillar is common in Texas, Florida, New Jersey and Arkansas, in addition to surrounding areas.
-The bugs are typically seen in fall and spring months.
+Measuring around an inch long, the puss caterpillar is common in Texas, Florida, New Jersey, and Arkansas, in addition to surrounding areas.
+The bugs are typically seen in the fall and spring months.

 “It’s burning,” he told his mom before the pain radiated to his chest.